Lego4005/nfl-predictor-api/.qoder/repowiki/en/content/Project Overview.md

 The architecture also incorporates a self-healing learning loop that continuously monitors prediction accuracy and triggers adaptation protocols when performance declines are detected.
 This closed-loop system ensures the AI models evolve over time, incorporating new patterns and correcting systematic biases.

+The system has been enhanced with a hybrid Agentuity orchestration framework for the Expert Council Betting System, which coordinates parallel expert prediction generation while maintaining the hot path in Postgres/pgvector.
+This hybrid approach combines Agentuity's agent coordination capabilities with the performance benefits of direct database operations.

 ```mermaid
 graph TB
 A[External APIs] --> B[Data Ingestion Layer]